OpsMx/Pf4jCustomStagePlugin/README.md

      2. Deck

+1) Run `./gradlew releaseBundle`
+2) Put the `/build/distributions/pf4jPluginWithoutExtensionPoint-X.zip` in the [configured plugins location for your service](https://pf4j.org/doc/packaging.html).
+3) Configure the Spinnaker service.
+Put the following in the service yml to enable the plugin and configure the extension.

 1. Orca configuration

 Adding the following to your orca.yml or ~/.hal/default/profiles/orca-local.yml config will load and start the latest CustomStage plugin during app startup.